skpomerv/pythonbasics/index.md

 ## Week 2: Decisions and Repetition (In Construction)
 #### Requirements:
-  - Assignment from Week 1
+  - Assignments from Week 1!
 #### Topics:
   - Booleans
   - Loops and Decisions